the 13 Truths

 7. The Truth of Divinity

 The natural world is holy and liminal; it exists both in ways we can observe and comprehend and in ways that are unobservable and incomprehensible.
-To seek divinity is to seek out nature.
+To seek divinity is to seek out nature - to seek the Theoi is to worship the world.

 8. The Truth of Ambiguity